rchanoch/MES_GBM_GENOME_MED/README.md

-This resource provides the R code used in the analysis described in Chanoch-Myers, R et al. Elucidating the diversity of malignant mesenchymal states in glioblastoma by integrative analysis.
-Genome Med (under review).
+This resource provides the R code used in the analysis described in Chanoch-Myers, R., Wider, A., Suva, M.L. et al. Elucidating the diversity of malignant mesenchymal states in glioblastoma by integrative analysis.
+Genome Med 14, 106 (2022). https://doi.org/10.1186/s13073-022-01109-8

 For questions, please contact ronychanoch@gmail.com